 Last page update:

-Strong and vibrant economies are not built by governments alone, but by partnerships between government and its key stakeholders including the business sector, industry, academia, policy and research institutions, and interest groups within the community.
-APEC actively involves these key stakeholders because it welcomes participation that -
+Strong and vibrant economies are not built by governments alone, but by partnerships between government and its key stakeholders including the business sector, industry, academia, policy and research institutions, and groups with untapped economic potential.
+APEC actively involves these key stakeholders because it welcomes participation that

-In general, non-member economies, organisations, business/private sector representatives, academic bodies and other experts may apply or be invited to APEC activities subject to guidelines.
+In general, non-member economies, organizations, business/private sector representatives, academic bodies and other experts may apply or be invited to APEC activities subject to guidelines.

 APEC fully appreciates the key role that business plays in driving economic growth and involves the international business community at all levels of the APEC process.
 At the highest level, APEC has created the APEC Business Advisory Council (ABAC).
-ABAC comprises up to 3 high-level business representatives from each of APEC's 21 Member Economies and it meets 4 times a year.
-In an annual dialogue with APEC Economic Leaders ABAC presents recommendations to improve the business and investment environment in the APEC region and outlines business views about priority regional issues.
-ABAC also has a representative at APEC sectoral Ministerial Meetings, and advises APEC officials on business sector priorities and concerns throughout the year.
+ABAC comprises up to three high-level business representatives from each of APEC's 21 member economies and meets four times a year.
+In an annual dialogue with APEC economic leaders ABAC presents recommendations to improve the business and investment environment in the Asia-Pacific region and outlines business views about priority regional issues.
+ABAC also has a representative at APEC sectoral ministerial meetings, and advises APEC officials on business sector priorities and concerns throughout the year.

 Academic and Research Institution Participation

-Through the APEC Study Centres (ASC) Consortium, APEC Member Economies actively engage academic and research institutions in the APEC process.
+Through the APEC Study Centres (ASC) Consortium, APEC member economies actively engage academic and research institutions in the APEC process.
 Amongst a range of key activities, the ASC Consortium facilitates cultural and intellectual exchanges in the Asia-Pacific region and assists the APEC process by undertaking advanced, collaborative interdisciplinary and policy-relevant research from an independent and long-term perspective.
-There are ASCs in 20 APEC Member Economies, comprising some 100 universities, research centres and centres of academic excellence across the APEC region.
+There are ASCs in 21 APEC member economies, comprising more than 70 universities, research centers and centers of academic excellence across the APEC region.